Martin Andermatt

-Martin Andermatt (born 21 November 1961) is a Swiss football manager and a former player who is an assistant coach with Basel.
+Martin Andermatt (born 21 November 1961) is a Swiss football manager and a former player who head coach of Yverdon-Sport in the Swiss Challenge League.

 Club career

 The trained teacher began his career as player with SC Zug, FC Baar, FC Emmenbrücke, and Wettingen.
 After this followed assignments as professional with FC Basel and later Grasshopper Club Zürich.

 Andermatt joined Basel's first team for their 1983–84 season under head coach Ernst-August Künnecke.
 After playing in nine test games Andermatt played his domestic league debut for his new club in the away game in the Stadio Comunale on 10 August 1983 as Basel were defeated 2–4 by Bellinzona.
 He scored his first goal for the club just three days later, on 13 August in the home game in the St. Jakob Stadium.
 It was the fourth goal of the game as Basel won 5–2 against Luzern.

 He played for the club for two years.
 Between the years 1983 and 1985 Andermatt played a total of 101 games for Basel scoring a total of 21 goals.
 57 of these games were in the Nationalliga A, 5 in the Swiss Cup and 39 were friendly games.
 He scored 11 goals in the domestic league, 1 in the cup and the other 9 were scored during the test games.